Refresh

 Loop chat-style email client for team collaboration and multiple account management

 Loop pushes the boundaries of what is considered an email client.
-According to Gartner's collaboration tools market research, modern email platforms are increasingly integrating real-time communication features to enhance team productivity.
-Loop exemplifies this trend as an email manager configured as a live online hub with an emphasis on chat-style communication.
+It's an email manager configured as a live online hub with an emphasis on chat-style communication.

 Platform: Android, iOS, macOS, Windows 10 and older, web access available